eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 - `-t`: Number of threads for parallel execution, which we set to 80.

 - `-c`: Number of clients per thread.
 We set it to 5, 10, 20, 40 to evaluate different concurrency levels.
 This resulted in total concurrency values of 400, 800, 1600, and 3200, calculated as `thread_num × client_num`.
-- `--ratio`: Put\:Get ratio is set to 1:0 for write-only workload.
+- `--ratio`: Set\:Get ratio is set to 1:0 for write-only workload, and 1:10 for mixed workload.

 #### Results